bowber/SKIPLI-Coding-Challenge-1/backend/README.md

 Note: There is a shortcut to do step 5 and 6 on Windows by running 'local.cmd' in the backend folder.
 You need to specify the environment variables in the script before running it.

 ## Run in production
 The backend has a Dockerfile that can be used to build a Docker image.
 The image can then be deployed to a container registry and deployed to a container platform such as GCP Cloud Run.

+>   **Note**: Change .firebaserc file to point to your Firebase project.
-And you need to specify some [environment variables](#environment-variables) in the container.
+    Specify some [environment variables](#environment-variables) in the container.
-*Note* that if you are **not** using Cloud Run, you need to specify the credentials of a service account that has access to Firestore, follow the instructions [here](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments).
+    If you are **not** using Cloud Run, you need to specify the credentials of a service account that has access to Firestore, follow the instructions [here](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments).

 ## Environment variables
 - `TWILIO_ACCOUNT_SID`: The account SID of your Twilio account